neulad/neulad/README.md

 ## Greetings 🖖

 I am a developer who began my journey at age 12.
 I have tried my hand at a range of fields, including data science and cybersecurity audits.
 I am not afraid to learn new things and dive into new challenges.
-Currently, my main focus is on DiffusedMarket, a decentralized ecosystem for NFT generation, minting, and trading.
+Currently, my main focus is on my project DiffusedMarket, a decentralized ecosystem for NFT generation, minting, and trading.

 I'm particularly interested in blockchain technologies, especially web3.
 I have completed a Full Stack Web3 Development course and am currently enrolled in the Alchemy [Road to Web3](https://docs.alchemy.com/docs/welcome-to-the-road-to-web3) and [Ethereum Developer Bootcamp](https://university.alchemy.com/overview/ethereum).